StackExchange/backstage-stackoverflow/README.md

 4. The installation will scaffold the Backstage application and include the necessary plugins.
 You can find the Stack Overflow plugins as dependencies inside the `package.json` files in the `/app` and `/backend` folders.
 The internal link between them is created using Yarn workspaces.

-    For example, the backend plugin under the `/backend` folder will appear as:
+    For example, the frontend plugin under the `/app` folder will appear as:

     ```json
     "@backstage-community/plugin-stack-overflow": "workspace:*"